Fariha Róisín

-Fariha Róisín (born 1990) is an Australian-Canadian writer.
-She released her debut poetry collection How to Cure a Ghost in 2019 and her debut novel Like a Bird in 2020.
-Her first work of non-fiction was written in 2022, Who is Wellness For: An Examination of Wellness Culture and Who it Leaves Behind.
+Fariha Róisín (born 10 January 1990) is a Canadian-Australian writer.
+They released their debut poetry collection How to Cure a Ghost in 2019 and their debut novel Like a Bird in 2020.
+Their first work of non-fiction, Who is Wellness For: An Examination of Wellness Culture and Who it Leaves Behind, was released in 2023.

 Early life

-Róisín was raised in a Muslim family to Bangladeshi immigrant parents in Sydney, Australia.
-Her father is a university lecturer and academic, and her mother is an artist.
-Róisín's maternal grandfather was Mohammad Abdul Haque, a socialist former member of Parliament in Bangladesh.
+Róisín was raised by Muslim Bangladeshi immigrant parents in Sydney, Australia.
+Their father is a lecturer and their mother is an artist.
+Róisín's maternal grandfather was Mohammad Abdul Haque, a socialist former Member of Parliament in Bangladesh.

 Róisín moved to the United States at age 19 to study law at university, but dropped out to pursue a writing career.

 Career

-Róisín has been a freelance writer since 2010 and has written for publications including: IndieWire, HuffPost, Filmmaker, The New York Times, Bon Appetit and The Hairpin.
-She began her writing career in 2010 via an internship at the fashion blog StyleLikeU, and then participated in a program at the Critics Academy (run by IndieWire) to learn how to be a film critic.
-Many of her written pieces are film criticism, cultural criticism and/or first-person personal essays.
-She also frequently writes about self-care, mental illness, spirituality and socio-political issues.
-From 2012 to 2017 she co-hosted the pop culture analysis podcast Two Brown Girls with friend and fellow writer Zeba Blay.
+Róisín has been a freelance writer since 2010 and has written for publications including IndieWire, HuffPost, Filmmaker, The New York Times, and Bon Appetit.
+They began their writing career in 2010 via an internship at the fashion blog StyleLikeU, and then participated in a program at the Critics Academy (run by IndieWire) to learn how to be a film critic.
+Many of their written pieces are film criticism, cultural criticism, or first-person personal essays.
+They frequently write about self-care, mental illness, spirituality, and socio-political issues.
+From 2012 to 2017 they co-hosted the pop culture analysis podcast Two Brown Girls with Zeba Blay.
 Róisín appeared in Jidenna's 2019 music video for the song "Sufi Woman".

 Róisín debut poetry collection How to Cure a Ghost was published in 2019 by Abrams Image.
-She describes the collection as relating to "traumas she's experienced as a queer Muslim woman," and it explores topics including islamophobia, the experience of sexual assault, and white supremacy.
+They describe the collection as relating to "traumas [they've] experienced as a queer Muslim woman," and it explores topics including Islamophobia, sexual assault, and white supremacy.
 The collection was written over five years.

 Róisín's first novel Like A Bird was published in 2020 by Unnamed Press.

 Personal life

 Róisín is Muslim and queer.
-She has previously lived in Montreal and New York City, and currently resides in Los Angeles.
-She is a survivor of child sexual abuse.
-During adolescence she engaged in self-harm and experienced suicidal ideation, and attempted suicide at age 25.
+They have previously lived in Montreal and New York City, and currently reside in Los Angeles.
+They are a survivor of child sexual abuse.
+During adolescence they engaged in self-harm and experienced suicidal ideation, and attempted suicide at age 25.